AhsanShafiqShawon/guide/auth.md

 - **Refresh token** — long-lived (days/weeks), used only to get a new access token

 ---

+Summary

+* A JWT is three base64 chunks: `header.payload.signature`
+* The payload carries claims — userId, role, expiry — readable by anyone
+* The signature is a cryptographic proof the payload wasn't tampered with
+* The server never stores the token — it just re-verifies the signature on every request
+* Short expiry = safer, but needs refresh tokens to stay usable

+That completes Layer 1 — Foundations.
+You now understand:

+* ✅ How passwords are safely stored (bcrypt)
+* ✅ How HTTP carries identity (cookies vs. tokens)
+* ✅ What a JWT is and why it can be trusted

 ## Layer 2, Topic 4 — Registration & Login Flow